-Valentine’s day is over – but how do you keep the love growing in your relationship year round?
-We really work on these throughout the year.
-It’s not always easy especially when you are tired and have had a busy day, but imagine this: If you both work hard to implement these tips… the love will surely grow.
+Valentine’s day is over – but how do you keep Valentine’s day going year round?
+It’s possible.
+And is a good investment in your relationship!
+But it’s not always easy especially when you are tired and have had a busy day, but imagine this: If you both work hard to implement these tips… the love will surely grow.

 Here are the top 15 ways to keep your love alive and growing after Valentine’s Day: